Modern slavery and human trafficking policy and awareness training

 - The countries where we purchase services are largely those where we operate and include things such as utilities where we have limited control over the supplier selection and property leases

 - For production purchasing (Performance Products segment) we have established supplier quality assurance processes which include risk-based site visits to our suppliers

 The Group has Modern Slavery and Human Trafficking related training for key staff.

-The Group included risk based compliance evaluations as part of its assurance programme in FY 16/17 and eexpects to repeat this in alternate years.
+The Group included risk based compliance evaluations as part of its assurance programme in FY 16/17 and expects to repeat this in alternate years.
 There were no material concerns identified.